dan-lee-odinson/coworking-with-claude/README.md

 ## TL;DR

-Eight things I've learned so far:
+Thirteen things I've learned so far:

 1. **Pick a small, recoverable first project.** You will learn more from one mistake you can roll back than from a week of reading guides.
 2. **Verify everything before you act on it** — especially links, file paths, and any system-level command.
 Confident phrasing is not evidence of correctness.